Financial Resources Appeal Committee

 - you have a grade in your transcript for the class or classes in question.

-You can appeal a decision that applies to the current term as well as the two previous terms.
+You can appeal a decision that applies to the current term as well as the three previous terms.
 If you wish to appeal a decision that applies to an earlier term, please select the oldest term available in our online tool and specify in your letter to the Committee: the term for which you are requesting a refund, the list of courses, and the reason why you are submitting your appeal at this time rather than earlier.

 You can only make an appeal if there have been exceptional life circumstances that have prevented you from recording your withdrawal before the course withdrawal deadline.
 Exceptional life circumstances are serious problems that prevent you from functioning normally and meeting course deadlines, such as a physical or mental illness or the death of a family member.